Sharing pizza in n dimensions: Concluding remarks

 \begin{corollary} [J., M.\ D., J.\ K., A.\ D. and P.\ M.\ Hirschhorn~\cite{Hirschhorn_times_five}] Cut a disc with $2p$ lines through a point in the disc such the lines are equally spaced.
 Then $p$ people can have $4$ slices each so that they each have the same amount of pizza. \end{corollary}

 It is natural to ask if there are systematic generalizations of this kind of result for higher-dimensional hyperplane arrangements that give ways to share a pizza equally between more than two people.
+We present two such results in the following two remarks.

+\begin{remark} {\rm Using an arrangement $\Hf$ of type $F_{4}$ in $\Rrr^4$ we can divide a pizza evenly among $4$ people.
+Let $W$ denote the Coxeter group generated by $\Hf$.
+Let $a\in\Rrr^4$ and let $K$ be a measurable set of finite volume that contains the convex hull of $\{w(a) : w \in W\}$.
+Finally, let $L$ be the translation $K+a$.